Tipi Tales: Junior

 Junior (voiced by Ryan Rajendra Black) is a five-year-old Ojibway boy who stays at his great-grandparents' house in the every week while his parents work.
 His real name is Eugene, which he hates, so everyone calls him Junior.
 Junior is traditional and proud of it.
 He wears long braids and loves everything about being Native.
 He is very spiritual.
 Focused and serious, his feelings often get hurt.
 He and Elizabeth frequently clash over leadership issues.
 He can be very self-righteous, even a bulldozer at times, but he has great passion for life and nature.

 Great-Grandfather is his hero and like him, Junior is a great dancer and loves telling traditional stories.
 He is sincere, loving, and hungry for life.

 Great-Grandparents

-The great-grandparents are wonderful caregivers.
-They love and support their great-grandchildren and are essential to their learning.
-They often open the door to new ways of thinking.
-They have gentle humour and great wisdom but never preach.
-They listen, understand and guide the children to the animal who will help them discover the best course of action.
+The great-grandparents act as caregivers to their great-grandchildren.
+They share information and encourage new ways of thinking, guiding the children to the animal who will help them discover the best course of action.